-As the accountable body for LIF, Arts Council England will manage the end-to-end process for the fund.
+As the accountable body for LIF, Arts Council England will manage the investment process for the fund.
 This includes advice giving, assessing applications, making decisions, issuing funding agreements and monitoring grants.

-Advice will be sought from a Programme Advisory Panel comprising representatives from a range of organisations and providing specialist expertise as part of the assessment and decision-making process.
+Advice will be sought from a Programme Advisory Panel comprising representatives from a range of library sector organisations.
+They will provide specialist expertise as part of the assessment and decision-making process.